by Tom Russell April 16, 2025

 However, at a state level, there are still cases of CBD products being seized and even drivers delivering products across state lines are being arrested for drug trafficking.
 Even though CBD derived from hemp is considered to be legal by the state, there are many areas where there are confusing and contradictory restrictions.

-During the first three months of 2019, over 100 tourists were arrested in Dubai for possessing CBD and similar cannabis oils.
-Several of those detained had attempted to keep the CBD hidden in unlabelled vape cartridges.
+Several of those detained had attempted to keep the CBD hidden in unlabeled vape cartridges.
 Whatever the situation, taking CBD into any part of the UAE is strongly discouraged.
 If caught, the minimum sentence for possession is two years.

 China – China has recently begun mass production of hemp for export to supply the growing global demand for CBD products.
 Domestically, hemp is only legal for industrial use and is not permitted for use as a food supplement.
 The situation may change soon, but currently, you should not bring any CBD product on a flight to China.